project-chip/connectedhomeip/scripts/idl/README.md

   // attributes may be read-only as well readonly attribute int16u clusterRevision = 65533;

+  // Code-gen specific information for storage can be added as a keyword list
+  // after the attribute number.
+Specifically these are supported
+  //   - `callback` is the equivalent of EXTERNAL in ember/zap, which means
+  //     the value does not have a RAM backing store (use callbacks for get/set)
+  //   - `default` is supported to set a default value in RAM readonly attribute int16u usingExternalAccess = 10 [callback];
+  readonly attribute int16u hasDefaultValue = 11 [default=123];
+  readonly attribute char_string<16> defaultStringValue = 12 [default="abc"];

   // Commands have spec-defined numbers which are used for over-the-wire
   // invocation.
   //